lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 ![](images/kafkacat-consume-and-produce.png)

 You are now in a production session: every line of text you type is produced as a message when you press enter.
 Type a few lines of text.
 Check in the previous terminal - to see that the messages you typed were indeed consumed.
 And arrived in the order in which you typed them.
 Return to the terminal where you were producing messages.
-Use `CTRL+Z` to suspend the `kafkacat -P session`.
+Use <kbd>Ctrl</kbd> + <kbd>Z</kbd> to suspend the `kafkacat -P session`.

 Enter this command to use `cat` to create a file with a few lines of text.
 Each line will be turned into a message produced to the Kafka Topic.